 The West Independent School District (ISD) is a public school district based in West, Texas.
-The district was founded in 1892 after Professor William Allen pushed for city officials to form the West Public School System.
+The District was founded in 1892 after Professor William Allen pushed for city officials to form the West Public School System.
 That year, West Elementary School was constructed on North Harrison Street.
 In both 1905 and 1909, the school building had to be enlarged to accommodate the growing high school grade levels.

 West is located 21 miles north of Waco, Texas.
 In addition to West, the district serves the towns of Leroy, Tours, Gerald, and Ross in northern McLennan County.
 A small portion of Hill County lies within the district as well.
 The West ISD attendance boundary covers 126.6 square miles.

-While West ISD is steeped in tradition and history, it is also a district of innovation with a rigorous curriculum and instructional plan and outstanding extracurricular activities.
+While West ISD is steeped in tradition and history, it is also a District of innovation with a rigorous curriculum and instructional plan and acclaimed, varied, and numerous extracurricular activities.